 Quitting smoking can be tough.
 Nicotine is incredibly addictive and although you may really want to quit it’s likely to be difficult.

 If you are finding it hard on your own to stop smoking, talk to your healthcare professional about ways that can make it easier.
-You can also jump onto the Huggies Forum and chat to other expecting mums who have already quit.

 The benefits of quitting smoking for pregnancy